cer/cf-auto-scaler/README.md

     	 "href":"http://cf-auto-scaler.cloudfoundry.com/autoscaledapps"}
     ]}

+The autoscaler uses a simple Basic HTTP authentication mechanism that verifies that the credentials supplied in the HTTP request match your Cloud Foundry email and password.

 The autoscaler works as follows.
 First you specify that an application should be auto scaled.
 You supply the follow parameters (attributes of AutoscalingPolicy):

 * minInstances - minimum number of instances